-Asian Nursing Research is the official peer-reviewed research journal of the Korean Society of Nursing Science, and is devoted to publication of a wide range of research that will contribute to the body of nursing science and inform the practice of nursing, nursing education, administration, and history, on health issues relevant to nursing, and on the testing of research findings in practice.
+Asian Nursing Research (ANR) is the official peer-reviewed journal of the Korean Society of Nursing Science, and is devoted to publication of a wide range of research that will contribute to the body of nursing science and report on the practice, education, administration, and history, on health issues relevant to nursing, and on the testing of research findings in practice.
 ANR is indexed in SCIE, SSCI, SCOPUS, Science Direct, EMBASE, EMCare and CINAHL.
-The language of manuscript should be English.
-The minimum standard of proficiency in English should be met before a manuscript is submitted for review.
+The manuscript should be written in English and a minimum standard of the proficiency in the English language should be met before submission to the editorial office.

 The guidelines are separated into the following sections: